 Recommendation_Output.mailaddr=Email addresses, where the log file is sent once the process is completed

 Recommendation_Output.oformat=Output format.
 Leave blank for standard format.
 Or choose ‘ATM0’, ‘ATM1’, ‘BRANCH0’, or ‘BRANCH1’.
-Details of these formats can be found in document OptiCash Input/Output Formats.
+Details of these formats can be found in the document OptiCash Input/Output Formats.

 Recommendation_Output.zrec=Zero Recommendations.
 If left blank, no records will be created for cashpoints without recommendations.
 If desiring outputs to include an explicit zero record for cashpoints without recommendations, then put ‘zerorecommendations’ here.

-Note: the ‘zerorecommendations’ option should not be used with the standard output format.
+Note: The ‘zerorecommendations’ option should not be used with the standard output format.

 Syntax